therealseanwallace/nuts-and-itl-lookup/README.md

 > nutsLookup("AL033")

-The function accepts one paramater: a NUTS or ITL geography code as a string, e.g.:
+The function accepts one parameter: a NUTS or ITL geography code as a string, e.g.:

 - "AL033" - Expected result: { code: 'AL033', region: 'Gjirokastër' }